dmorfe/playbook_orchestration/README.md

   - Windows(run as administrator): pip install xlrd pandas netmiko PyYAML
 ```

 > > * To install the packages for Windows, open a command prompt as an administator and run the same commomand.
-Make sure you have the lates Python version and PIP has been installed)
+Make sure you have the latest Python version and PIP has been installed)

 > > * Once you have your Python environment setup just drop the Python tools into a folder in the computer you installed Python and give it a go after you finish reading the rest of this Readme file.